Logo_Robor-01

 A special receiver has been developed that can be paired with a drone, which can display the signal strength on the remote controller.
 This offers a significant advantage, as sensitivity and range are greatly increased when searching from higher altitudes.
 The range is hereby stretched to 2 kilometres.

-If one is near the nest, anyone with a regular smartphone can help search via a special Hornet App.
+If one is near the nest, anyone with an Android or IOS smartphone can help search via a special app called Vespa Finder.